 - Inland Marine Property Floater—This method works like the personal property endorsement, except that it is a separate policy.
 This alternative is more appropriate for persons owning substantial amounts of high-valued property.
 The coverage must often be purchased from specialized insurers and comes at a high cost.
 In order to qualify for such coverage, you may need to meet special circumstances such as having a residential alarm system or make using of vault storage.

 Another advantage of special handling – In order to arrange coverage under a schedule or an inland marine policy, the property must be properly valued.
 This often involves appraising the property.
 It’s very helpful to have an expert source establish the current value of jewelry, furs or other valuable possessions.
 In fact, such property should be appraised every two or three years since their values often increase over time.

-If you home or property is damaged and it is uninhabitable, the loss of use will pay for you to live someplace else.
-You have a bad smoke smudge loss and you need to stay in a hotel for 7 days while the house is cleaned.
-This is covered by loss of use.
-The wind blows your roof off and it takes 6 months to rebuild.
-The loss of use would pay for you to rent another house while you are displaced.
+If your home or property is damaged and it is uninhabitable, the loss of use will pay for you to live somewhere else.
+If you were to have a bad smoke smudge loss and you needed to stay in a hotel for 7 days while the house is cleaned, loss of use would pay.
+If the wind blows your roof off and it takes 6 months to rebuild., the loss of use would pay for you to rent another house while you are displaced.